zachglee/EvolvingCellAutomata/README.md

 ## Design

-The World is the top-level object, which contains the grid of Squares, which can in turn contain Cells or Obstacles.
-Cells possess Genes.
-All Genes have Behaviors they can execute under certain circumstances, thereby allowing Cells to interact with the World.
-Those 'certain circumstances' are determined by the Gene's Matchers, which check if certain things are true about a Cell's environment.
+The `World` is the top-level object, which contains the grid of `Squares`, which can in turn contain `Cells` or `Obstacles`. `Cells` possess `Genes`.
+All `Genes` have `Behaviors` they can execute under certain circumstances, thereby allowing `Cells` to interact with the `World`.
+Those 'certain circumstances' are determined by the `Gene`'s `Matchers`, which check if certain things are true about a `Cell`'s environment.

-The design of the model restricts knowledge about the position of objects to the top level World layer.
-(It's the only one that has the grid of Squares) So none of the component objects know anything about their own positions.
+The design of the model restricts knowledge about the position of objects to the top level `World` layer.
+(It's the only one that has the grid of `Squares`) So none of the component objects know anything about their own positions.
 This decision, while it means I have to pass the World object to any function that wants to modify a position, allows me to have a single point of truth for position.
 It also allows component objects to exist independent of their position.

 ### World and Main Loop

-The World has the grid of Squares (in a 2d array) and a tickNum field to track what tick we're on.
-The World measures time in ticks, where each tick is a discrete simulation step.
-The World has a 'tick()' function, and a `draw()` function, which together form the main update/render flow of the program.
+The World has the grid of `Squares` (in a 2d array) and an `int` tickNum field to track what tick we're on.
+The `World` measures time in ticks, where each tick is a discrete simulation step.
+The World has a `tick()` function, and a `draw()` function, which together form the main update/render flow of the program.
 The main loop in `index.html` calls these two functions every frame.

 ### The Gene System